Timoses/dotfim/README.md

 The best way to use DotfiM is to once run `dotfim` on start-up and run it again before ending the a session (e.g. your work day on the computer).

-Dotfim will add two sections to your dotfile:
+DotfiM will add two sections to your dotfile:

 1. Git Section:
   This section is synced to your gitRepo.
 Additions to this section will be synced to your gitRepo and pushed to remote when running `dotfim`.
 Running `dotfim` on another machine (using the same gitRepo) will sync the local dotfiles.